End of prawn suspension and new import conditions for prawns and prawn products for human consumption

 - Disposed of at facility with an approved arrangement; or

 - Cooked at a facility with an approved arrangement

 The following fact sheets are available for disposal and cooking of raw prawns:

 Inspector-General of Biosecurity review

 On 17 February 2017, the Inspector-General of Biosecurity, Dr Helen Scott-Orr, formally advised the Deputy Prime Minister and Minister for Agriculture and Water Resources of her intention to commence a review into biosecurity issues surrounding the recent outbreak of WSSV in prawns in Queensland.
 The review will focus on the circumstances leading to the 6 January 2017 suspension of uncooked prawn imports into Australia and the biosecurity considerations relevant to future trade in uncooked prawns.
-The Inspector-General intends to offer stakeholders the opportunity to provide their views through a public consultation process as part of the review.
-Information about the consultation process will be available soon on the Inspector-General’s website.
+Information about the review is available on the

 If you require further information or would like to be added to the distribution list for weekly email updates, please call the Prawn Liaison Officer on 1800 068 468 or email